Udzungwa Mountains National Park

 The Udzungwa Mountains National Park is a national park in Tanzania's Kilolo District of Iringa Region and Kilombero District of Morogoro Region.
 It has a size of 1990 km2.
 The habitats contained within the national park include tropical rainforest, mountain forest, miombo woodland, grassland and steppe.
 There is a vertical height range of 250–2,576 metres (the peak of Lohomero), which incorporates the Udzungwa Mountains part of the Eastern Arc Mountains.
 There are more than 400 bird species, 2,500 plant species (25% of which are endemics) and 6 primate species.
 It has the second largest biodiversity of a national park in Africa.

 Endemism

 Six primate species have been recorded in the park, five of which are endemic.
 The Udzungwa red colobus and Sanje crested mangabey are only found in the Udzungwa Mountains National Park, the mangabey species was undetected by biologists prior to 1979.
 A new endemic species of chameleon was discovered in 2009 in the national park.

-Activities

-Tourism in the Udzungwa Mountains national Park revolves around hiking and trekking, as the park has no roads and is accessible only on foot.
-The hiking trails range in difficulty from the short one-hour Sonjo trek to the extremely challenging 6-day camping trek the Lumemo Trail.
-The most common walk is the Sanje Falls trail which takes approximately four hours to complete and allows the visitor access to the stunning 170 m waterfall and includes swimming in the waterfall plunge pools as part of the activity.

-Accommodation for visitors within the park is only possible on a camping basis as there are no lodges within the park borders.
-Within the nearby village of Mang'ula there are also a couple of local guesthouses providing a budget option.

-Image gallery

-A view from the top of the park.

-Numerous mangabey monkeys inhabit the park.